Cell PA-RISC Chipset

-Cell is a crossbar chipset used in HP 9000 PA-RISC Integrity servers and some Superdome mainframe computers.
+HP Cell is a crossbar chipset used in 64-bit HP PA-RISC rp servers and some HP Superdome mainframe computers.

-The Central Electronics Complex CEC interconnects individual system and processor cells
+The central component, Central Electronics Complex (CEC), interconnects individual system and processor cells

 via central crossbars.

-The cell boards were seated in the backplane of the system, which provided the cell-to-cell links and I/O functionality.
+Cell boards were seated in the backplane of the systems for cell-to-cell links and I/O functionality.

-The CC Cell Controller is the central chipset at the core of each cell.
-It connects local processors and memory on cells to the SBA I/O links and the XBC crossbar.
-XBC is the crossbar ASIC that provides the main backplane function, each backplane supports up two four cell modules.
-Different backplanes can be tied together through links through the XBCs with a high-bandwidth, low/latency connection.
+HP Cell Controller (CC) is the central chipset of each cell.
+CC connects local processors and memory of cells to SBA I/O links and XBC crossbar.
+XBC is the chip that provides the main backplane function.
+Different backplanes can be tied together through links in XBCs with high-bandwidth low latency connections.

-M2 are the main memory controllers and converters on each cell board.
-There are eight M2 controllers that attach in two banks to each CC.
-Requests and addresses are sent directly from the CC to memory, with the data returning through the M2s.
+M2 are HP Cell memory controllers on each cell board.
+There are eight M2 controllers in two banks on each CC.
+Requests and addresses are sent directly from CC to memory, with data returning through M2s.

-RIO is the master I/O controller, also called SBA.
-The central I/O part of the main chipset, with one SBA reserved for each cell/CC, located on the (I/O) backplane.
+RIO is the master I/O controller in HP Cell, called SBA.
 Each SBA provides sixteen 12-bit links called ropes to which slave I/O controllers connect, the LBAs.
 These LBAs are Elroy PCI bridges that convert the links from the SBA into PCI buses.

 Core I/O is a card set that provides standard I/O functions and plugs into PCI-64 or special slots to provide third-party I/O functions.
-Distinct cards were availaible: MP/SCSI card and LAN/SCSI, among others.
+Different cards were availaible: MP/SCSI card and LAN/SCSI, for the following devices:

 - Two dual-channel Symbios Logic 53C1010 Ultra160 SCSI controllers